Log In

 2 minute read

-But here’s the thing!
+Here’s the thing!
 Knowing your credit score and what it does is important if you want to move forward with your financial journey.
 Let’s unpack the basics together.

-What is a credit score, and why does it matter?
+What's a credit score, and why does it matter?

 Knowing what your credit score is can actually be pretty handy.
 There are a few reasons behind this.

-A good credit score could help you negotiate a better deal.
+A good score could help you negotiate a better deal.
 And, well… if it’s not so good, you’ll understand why your application might have been rejected.

 In Australia, credit scores are usually between zero and 1,200, and the higher the number, the better.

-How is my credit score calculated?
+How's my score calculated?

 Your credit score is calculated on a couple of factors, including:

-• Any loans you’ve applied for.
+• Any loans you’ve applied for

 Of course, making multiple applications for loans in a short period can also impact your score.

-If your score isn’t as healthy as you’d like, don’t worry!
+If your credit score isn’t as healthy as you’d like, don’t worry!
 Check the information in your report to make sure it’s accurate.
-From there, there are a few simple things you can do to make life easier.

 • Ensure you pay your bills on time